 It varies by company, by stage, and by the individual team.

 Even the way we define remote or distributed teams can vary.

 There was a recent blog post I came across.
 He did a great job of describing the way to categorize remote work: synchronous versus asynchronous, remote verse distributed.
 The problems for each of these areas of remote work differ.

 At Aconex, our organization had about 250 people globally.
 We had teams in 8 different cities.
 Some team members were full-time remote and didn't work in an office; some were co-located in offices.
-But across all those time zones, it was difficult to get the whole team to work together.
+But across all those time zones, it was difficult to get this hybrid team to work together.